 £6.50 Concession

-This production is taking place at Mount Oswald Hub, The Drive, Durham, DH1 3FP.
+This performance is taking place at The City Theatre, Fowlers Yard, 6 Back Silver st, Durham, DH1 3RA.

-The performances will begin at 7pm and last 140 minutes with a short interval.
+The performances will begin at 7.30pm and last for approximately 95 minutes without interval.

 |